 Stage 3 will take you through the regions of Lombardy and Emilia Romagna.
 The initial stages see you crossing the fertile plains of Lombardy before reaching the vineyard-covered hills of the Apennine Mountains in Emilia Romagna.
 Whilst in Lombardy you will walk alongside four rivers; the Sesia, the Ticino, the Trebbia and finally the Po River before reaching Ticino National Park which is home to a large diversity of flora and fauna.
 The highlight of this section for many is exploring the traditional towns of Pavia and Piacenza, both of which are home to a number of artistic and cultural gems, amassed over the centuries.
 The tour finishes in Fidenza, in the foothills of the Apennine Mountains in the glorious Emilia Romagna region, a contrast to the expanse of fertile plains at the beginning of the stage.

-This journey encompasses all the highlights of central Tuscany and offers fascinating insights into the culture, history, art and architecture of the many towns and villages that you pass through.
+This journey encompasses all the highlights of central Tuscany and offers fascinating insights into the culture, history, art, and architecture of the many towns and villages that you pass through.
 Stage 6 of the Via Francigena takes you from the charming village of San Miniato to San Quirico on the northern edge of the Valley d’Orcia.
-On the way to San Quirico you will walk through the famous Chianti vineyards and the UNESCO World Heritage Site of San Gimignano also known as the 'Manhattan of Tuscany' because of the impressive towers that date back to the 12th century.
+On the way to San Quirico, you will walk through the famous Chianti vineyards and the UNESCO World Heritage Site of San Gimignano also known as the 'Manhattan of Tuscany' because of the impressive towers that date back to the 12th century.
 Monteriggioni is your next destination which, like many of the Italian towns you walk through, is enclosed by still intact, medieval walls.
 With its medieval buildings and the shell-shaped Piazza del Campo, Siena is unquestionably one of the highlights of this stage.
-Walking through quintessential Tuscan landscapes, beside beautiful vineyards and staying in the famed hill top towns of Siena and San Gimignano makes this stage of the Via Francigena a firm favourite among many.
+Walking through quintessential Tuscan landscapes, beside beautiful vineyards, and staying in the famed hilltop towns of Siena and San Gimignano makes this stage of the Via Francigena a firm favorite among many.

-The final stage of the Via Francigena takes you from the hill top town of Montefiascone to the eternal city, Rome.
+The final stage of the Via Francigena takes you from the hilltop town of Montefiascone to the eternal city, Rome.
 Begin in Montefiascone, a town from which there are great views over Lago di Bolsena and continue on through rural and pristine areas of Italy that many tourists do not visit.
-As you walk you become immersed in the true culture of these historical areas passing many hill-top villages, Etruscan and Roman remains, papal palaces and thermal pools.
-Highlights include the Bagnaccio thermal pools where you can enjoy a soak in the milky green and steaming waters and Viterbo which, despite suffering heavy bombing in WWII is the best preserved medieval town in the Lazio region.
-Wander through Sutri's enchanting old quarter discovering the Roman amphitheatre and the place of worship, the Mithraem.
-Pass rivers, streams and waterfalls and marvel at the stunning and serene green valley of Sorbo where you will see grazing wild horses.
+As you walk you become immersed in the true culture of these historical areas passing many hill-top villages, Etruscan and Roman remains, papal palaces, and thermal pools.
+Highlights include the Bagnaccio thermal pools where you can enjoy a soak in the milky green and steaming waters and Viterbo which, despite suffering heavy bombing in WWII is the best-preserved medieval town in the Lazio region.
+Wander through Sutri's enchanting old quarter discovering the Roman amphitheater and the place of worship, the Mithraeum.
+Pass rivers, streams, and waterfalls and marvel at the stunning and serene green valley of Sorbo where you will see grazing wild horses.
 As you descend into Rome through the parks of Insugherata and Mt Mario reflect on what has been an epic journey through rural Italy.